 5 years my junior, he was a being that I have always liked.
 At first I was like its big brother, but quickly there was no age difference, there was that of aiding and abetting.
 It was my first fan for my antics and his laughter that echoed was good to hear.
 Born to a dad from quebec (the brother of my father) and a French mother, the divorce of the latter led him to go and live in france.
 But we have always kept in touch.

-Recently when I was hospitalized, and I disclosed on social networks my desire to get back on my feet quickly, Vincent wrote to me; " Hey cousin, don't go too fast, take the time to recover, it's important!"
-Our body goes slower than our will, and I know that with you, the latter is great in "tabarouette" as they say in Quebec. !!!
-Big cousin beaks !! "
+Recently when I was in the hospital, and that I divulguais on the networks of socio my desire to get back on their feet quickly, Vincent wrote to me; " Hey cousin, do not go too fast, take the time of your recovery, it is important!
+Our body goes less quickly than our will, and I know you, this is great "tabarouette" as they say in Quebec. !!!
+Big beaks cousin!! "

-Reading his words...I felt something like never before.
-I had the impression that "my brother" was writing to me...Even now, as I write these lines, I am moved by this sensation.
-As if a bottle thrown into the sea from my childhood, resurfaced.
-On this frosty day, when the sun is shining on the lake, I want to thank life for this gift that I did not expect but that I secretly wished for a long time in my childhood dreams.
+By reading his words...I felt something like never before.
+I had the impression that "my brother" wrote to me...Even now as I write these lines I am overwhelmed by the sensation.
+As if a bottle thrown into the sea of my childhood resurfaced.
+In this bitterly cold day, when the sun shone the ice on the lake, I want to thank life for this gift that I didn't expect but that I have long desired in secret in my childhood dreams.